Smith & Wollensky: Massachusetts

-Two Smith & Wollensky restaurants exist in Massachusetts, with the Boston-based restaurant located on the Fort Point Channel near South Station and the second restaurant in Wellesley.
+Three Smith & Wollensky restaurants exist in Massachusetts, with the Boston-based restaurant located on the Fort Point Channel near South Station, a second restaurant in Wellesley, and a third restaurant in Burlington which opened in 2023.

 The original Boston restaurant closed in May 2018.
-This location formally occupied the Armory of the First Corps of Cadets, a castle built in 1891 originally intended as a military building, and was the only Smith & Wollensky location on the National Register of Historic Places.
+This location formerly occupied the Armory of the First Corps of Cadets, a castle built in 1891 originally intended as a military building.
+It was the only Smith & Wollensky location on the National Register of Historic Places.

 London

-Opened in June 2015, as the brand's first restaurant outside of the US.
-Located in the landmark Adelphi Building off of The Strand.
+This location opened in June 2015 as the brand's first restaurant outside the US.
+It is located in the landmark Adelphi Building off the Strand.

 Taipei

-The brand's first restaurant in Asia opened in the city of Taipei in 2019.
+The brand's first restaurant in Asia opened in Taipei in 2019.
+The restaurant is located on the 47th floor of the Taipei Nan Shan Plaza skyscraper.

+Taichung

+The brand's second restaurant in Taiwan opened on June 12, 2024 in Taichung.
+The restaurant is located on the 34th floor of the Taichung Time Square CBD building in Taichung's 7th Redevelopment Zone.

+Seoul

+Now open in Hannam-dong, an upscale residential and cultural hub of Seoul.
+This location boasts the largest bespoke dry- aging facility in Korea.

 Brand

-In 2014, Smith & Wollensky Restaurant Group started an additional restaurant type called Smith $ Wollensky's Grill.

-Capitalizing on the restaurant's New York City roots, showmanship and creative risk have been perennial hallmarks of Smith & Wollensky's promotion from day one.
-An early TV commercial by agency Angotti Thomas Hedge showed waiters botching famous theatrical soliloquies ("To be or not to be") because they "wanted to be waiters, not actors."
-More recently, the steakhouse promoted itself with the theme "If steak were a religion, this would be its cathedral."
-Johann Sebastian Bach's Mass in B Minor backgrounds a rapid-paced montage of patrons, food, waiters, and wine.
-This commercial by Seiter & Miller Advertising was seen throughout New York City and featured on newly installed taxi television screens.
+The original Smith & Wollensky location opened in 1977 in New York City and has since become an institution known for its American hospitality and high-quality USDA Prime steaks, butchered and dry-aged on premise.
+The restaurant brand is proud to be the only national steakhouse brand devoted to dry-aging and hand-carving USDA Prime steaks in house.
+Together with the brand’s committed partners, America’s Steakhouse has sourced a selection of American Wagyu cuts to complement their USDA Prime steaks this year, elevating the classic steakhouse experience to new luxurious heights.